 The axis mundi is settled and stable.
 The personales borealis makes us move.

 The axis mundi is a point of reassurance.
 The personales borealis is the question perpetually unanswered.

 The most identifying mantra for the axis mundi is Ram Dass’ simple be here now.
-But I think the best expression of the personales borealis comes from Martha Graham, who said to one of her friends, the choreographer Alice de Mille, “No artist is pleased… There is only a queer divine dissatisfaction, a blessed unrest that keeps us marching and makes us more alive than the others.”
+But I think the best expression of the personales borealis comes from Martha Graham, who said to one of her friends, the choreographer Agnes de Mille, “No artist is pleased… There is only a queer divine dissatisfaction, a blessed unrest that keeps us marching and makes us more alive than the others.”

 Although too much of what we call education is intended to instill our own borealis into other minds, it’ll never take.
 The one we’re born with can never be supplanted by one that’s grafted on.
 At best, the artifice will be rejected.
 At worst, and far too often, the imposed purpose is loud enough that it muffles the authentic one, and we spend too many years not being able to hear our true call.

 This is the 200th of these little essays since I started this website in February 2019, a full book’s worth of writing that will never be a book.
 It’ll never be anything—except what it is, a chance two or three times a week to think about whatever comes to mind.
 Some people pursue their personales borealis through their hands, drawn forward into paper, or yarn, or a fine restaurant meal.
 Some people pursue their personales borealis through music, or through dance, or through athletic endeavor.
 Mine seems to draw me through language, through writing and erasing and writing again, drawing closer but never quite reaching.

 I hope that you give yourself some time today to sit with that question, to identify the magnetic charge of your own borealis.
 Let’s leave Martha Graham with today’s last word: